Pay for yourself

 We may from time to time include on our websites links to and from the websites of other organisations.
 If you follow a link to any of these websites, please note that these websites have their own privacy policies and that we do not accept any responsibility or liability for these policies.
 Please check these policies and notices before you submit any personal data to these websites.

 We have information about you which you and others involved in your care and treatment (or their secretaries) or who are paying for your care and treatment have supplied to us.
 This is likely to include your name and contact details (postal and email addresses and phone numbers) as well as emergency contact details, including your next of kin.
 For our health assessment clients who come to us through their employer's health assessment benefit scheme, we have information about you which your employer has supplied to us.
 This is likely to include your name and contact details (postal and email addresses and phone numbers).

 We may also hold more sensitive information about you, such as your current or previous physical or mental health, your sex life and/or sexual orientation, your religion, nationality, race and/or ethnicity and genetic or biometric data relating to you.
-This may also include details of healthcare services provided previously by BMI Healthcare and others such as GPs, dentists, or previous hospital visits and details of any medications you have been prescribed or taken.
+This may also include details of healthcare services provided previously by CHG and others such as GPs, dentists or hospitals, previous hospital visits and details of any medications you have been prescribed or taken.
 We refer to this as 'more sensitive information' in this Privacy Notice.

 Sometimes we obtain information about you from credit reference agencies, debt collection agencies and government agencies such as HMRC or the Home Office.